shihankanungo/shihankanungo.github.io/about.md

 > "The word I most misunderstood was "tact."
 As used by adults, it seemed to mean keeping your mouth shut.
 I assumed it was derived from the same root as "tacit" and "taciturn," and that it literally meant being quiet.
 I vowed that I would never be tactful; they were never going to shut me up.
 In fact, it's derived from the same root as "tactile," and what it means is to have a deft touch.
 Tactful is the opposite of clumsy.
 I don't think I learned this until college.  --- Paul Graham, <i>Why Nerds are Unpopular</i>

+> "Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip." --- Winston Churchill

 > "Pain and suffering are always inevitable for a large intelligence and a deep heart.
 The really great men must, I think, have great sadness on earth." --- Fyodor Dostoevsky, <i>Crime and Punishment</i>

 > "I have a theory that selflessness and bravery aren't all that different." --- Veronica Roth, <i>Divergent</i>